Credits: Kate Shemirani, Facebook & Mediscape UK

 An inquest into Paloma’s death is scheduled to begin next month.

-Now 60, she calls herself a 'natural nurse', even though she has been banned from practising nursing in the UK.
+Now 60, she calls herself a 'natural nurse', even though she has been banned from practicing nursing in the UK.
 She also made headlines during the pandemic when she used her social media account to claim that COVID-19 vaccines had a 'tiny bit of Satan' inside, and claims like the jabs caused cancer and contained material harvested from aborted fetuses.

 She also claimed that the COVID-19 virus was connected to the rollout of 5G technology and described it as a political tool designed to alter people’s DNA.
 She compared lockdowns to the Holocaust, declared that NHS nurses seen dancing would one day “stand trial for genocide,” and labelled vaccination teams as “death squads.”